cllopes/reactathon/material/3_redux/1_redux_basics/reducers.md

 }
 ```

-Note in the above we still have the default behavior that the reducer should return the previous state if it does not
+**Note:** in the above we still have the default behavior that the reducer should return the previous state if it does not
 know how to handle the dispatched action.

-We also are avoiding mutation the original state by using `Object.assign`
+We also are avoiding mutation the original state by using `Object.assign`.

 ### Tips for not mutating state